 Working in the hoof care industry brought Erin the opportunity to meet Wes Champagne who was the farrier for Triple Crown winners American Pharaoh and Justify, for whom she worked for several years.
 She also worked for Empire Farrier Supply who is owned by her sister and American Farriers Journal.
 This extensive equine background made Erin the perfect fit to handle the operations, customer service, and promotions for Rusty Brown Jewelry.
 She speaks to the true equestrian, as she is one.

-The business may have changed hands but the jewelry itself is still in the hands of an artisan who has been apprenticing under Rusty himself.
-Jorge Ortiz served in the U.S. Marines for the past 20 years, deployed to two combat tours, and retired from the Wounded Warrior Battalion in 2020.
-He has been apprenticing under Rusty and picked up the trade very quickly.
+The business may have changed hands but the jewelry itself is still made by the hands of an artisan who apprenticed under Rusty himself.
+Jorge Ortiz Escobar served in the U.S. Marines for 20 years, deployed to two combat tours, and retired from the Wounded Warrior Battalion in 2020.
+While apprenticing under Rusty he picked up the trade very quickly.
 Jorge is a true artist and warrior with an undying spirit of perfectionism that suites him perfectly to be the chief jewelry maker for Rusty Brown.